apparebit/prettypretty/docs/src/deepdive/macropower.md

 🍾 *Happy 10th birthday, `mio`!* 🎉

-The table's correlation between language feature and popular crate is justified by the fact that fully leveraging either feature pretty much requires ecosystem support.
 With `syn` having 2.6× the downloads of `mio`, the *Download Count* does indeed suggest that procedural macros are more frequently used than async.
-But upon reflection, that seems hardly surprising.
-Macros are generally useful whereas async has pretty much only one use case, albeit a critically important one.
-The *First Commit* and *Stable Rust* columns make clear that both language features had been in development for a long time before initial stabilization.
+But with macros more generally useful than async, the fact that there is a difference shouldn't be surprising.
+Though the magnitude of the difference still strikes me as high.
+At the same time, there seem to be significant commonalities: As the *First Commit* and *Stable Rust* columns make clear, both features had been in development for a long time before initial stabilization.
+Furthermore, ecosystem demand and uptake started long before stabilization.
+In other words, they both are very much consistent with a community-based project that takes a deliberately incremental approach to programming language evolution.
-They also confirm that ecosystem demand and uptake for both features started well before stabilization.
-So just maybe, integration of async into Rust is more complicated than that of procedural macros.

-*Duh!*

-## Rust's Many Macros
+### The Uniqueness of Rust Macros

-Still, it is safe to conclude that Rust macros are very very popular.
+It is safe to conclude that Rust macros are very very popular.
 And that *is* surprising in the context of systemsy programming languages.
 Historically, the brittleness of the C preprocessor caused many developers to swear off syntactic extensibility.
 How else to explain the terrible reputation of operator